garyguo123456789/omni-one/README.md

 ---

-## Want to Explore More?
+## Want More Details?

-The `docs/` folder contains deeper case studies, architecture guidance, and integration patterns.
+Check the `docs/` folder for:
+- Product use cases and value stories
+- Architecture diagrams and deployment guidance
+- Integration patterns (Slack, email, CRM, monitoring)

 ---

-*This README is designed for business stakeholders.
-Engineering details are available in `docs/`.*
+*This README is written for business stakeholders who want to understand the value Omni-One delivers.
+Technical implementation details live in `docs/`.*